istio/istio.io/content/docs/tasks/traffic-management/egress/index.md

 ports that have no HTTP service inside the mesh and no service entry defined.
 With this approach, like with the previous one, you cannot monitor access to external services.
 The advantage of this approach is that you don't need to know which IP ranges are external to the cluster.
-Another advantage is that you can easily switch to the first approach for a specific port by simply creating a service entry for that port.
-This way you can start Istio by allowing access to any external service and then decide to start controlling access to external services for specific ports, enabling monitoring and traffic control features later, once they are needed.
+Another advantage is that you can easily switch to the first approach for a specific port: simply create a service entry for that port.
+You can use this approach to start using Istio allowing access to any external service and then decide to start controlling access to external services for specific ports, enabling monitoring and traffic control features later, once they are needed.
 A caveat is that some ports, for example port 80, already have HTTP services inside Istio by default, so for them only the first and the second approaches can be used.